MIMIC: Masked Image Modeling with Image Correspondences: : Curating multi-view image dataset for dense vision tasks

-Synthetic sources include 3D indoor scenes from HM3D~\cite{ramakrishnan2021habitat}, Gibson~\cite{xia2018gibson} and Matterport~\cite{Matterport3D} datasets using the Habitat simulator~\cite{Savva_2019_ICCV}.
-For these synthetic environments, we initialize an agent randomly in the 3D environment and design $g(\cdot)$ to move the agent in random steps and directions.
+We also source data from 3D indoor scenes in HM3D~\citep{ramakrishnan2021habitat}, Gibson~\citep{xia2018gibson}, and Matterport~\citep{Matterport3D} datasets, using the Habitat simulator~\citep{Savva_2019_ICCV}.
+We initialize an agent randomly in the 3D environment and design $g(\cdot)$ to move the agent in random steps and directions.
 For each scene, the agent moves to numerous locations and captures various views.
-The total number of pairs sampled differs based on their navigatable area of each synthetic environment.
 All our data sources with their distributions are visualized in Figure~\ref{fig:distribution}.

 \textbf{Mining potential pairs.} The primary characteristic of the image pairs in our dataset resides in their ability to capture the same scene or object from varying viewpoints while exhibiting a substantial degree of overlap.
 The dataset is designed to strike a balance: the overlap is not excessively large to the point of containing identical images, rendering the pre-training task trivial; nor is it excessively small, resulting in disjoint image pairs that offer limited utility, making the task only self-completion.
+Particularly, we discard the image pairs with a visual overlap of less than 50\% and more than 70\%.
+We base this design decision on empirical ablations performed in CroCo.
+Their experiments suggest that cross-view completion offers no advantage if the visual overlap is outside of this range.